jluebeck/FaNDOM/README.md

 This script used for finding the best rescale factor for molecules.
 We highly recommend to use this script if you are using raw molecules.
 -  `-q` Path to molecules file.
 It can be bnx or cmap file.
 -  `-r` Path to reference file.
 It should be in cmap format.
--  `-f` Path to foldar that contains executable file of FaNDOM.
+-  `-f` Absolute Path to foldar that contains executable file of FaNDOM.
+Default value is current working directory.
 -  `-t` Number of threads.
 -  `-o` Path to a directory for saving the rescaled molecules file.
 -  `-s` Number of molecules to sample from.
 Default value is 500.